lisowska/traveller/README.md

 ## Info

-User can for cities using the provided input
+- User can find cities using the provided input
-User can set city to visited/wishlist
+- User can set city to visited/wishlist

 ### API